commons-app/commons-app-documentation/Privacy-policy.md

 # Privacy Policy

 The Wikimedia Commons Android app is a free, open-source app developed by grantees and volunteers of the Wikimedia community to allow users to upload content to Wikimedia Commons.
-This SERVICE is provided by members of the Wikimedia community and is intended for use as is.
+This APPLICATION is provided by members of the Wikimedia community and is intended for use as is.

 This Policy is used to inform users regarding our policies with the collection, use, and disclosure of Personal Information.
 If you choose to use the Wikimedia Commons Android app, then you agree to the collection and use of information in relation with this policy.
-The Personal Information that we collect are used for providing and improving the Service.
+The Personal Information that we collect are used for providing and improving the Application.
 We will not use or share your information with anyone except as described in this Privacy Policy, and we do not rent or sell your information to third parties.

 ### Information Collection and Use

-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your username, location and pictures stored on your phone.
+For a better experience while using our Application, we may require you to provide us with certain personally identifiable information, including but not limited to your username, location and pictures stored on your phone.
 The information that we request is retained on your device and is not collected by us in any way.

 The app does use third party services that may collect information used to identify you.

 ### Third-party Service Providers

-We use Mapbox map servers in order to provide the "Nearby places that need photos" feature in our Service.
-We want to inform users of this Service that these third parties have access to your Personal Information.
+We use Mapbox map servers in order to provide the "Nearby places that need photos" feature in our Application.
+We want to inform users of this Application that these third parties have access to your Personal Information.
 However, they are obligated not to disclose or use the information for any other purpose.

 Mapbox's [privacy policy](https://www.mapbox.com/privacy/#[MDWaYcfm]) states that: